mediolano-app/mediolano-app/README.md

 - Tokenize Any IP: Transform your creative works into digital assets that can be managed, traded, and monetized.
 This includes everything from images and music to NFTs and real-world assets.

-- Immutable Ownership & Attribution: Our blockchain ensures clear, verifiable ownership and attribution for every piece of IP, safeguarding against unauthorized use.
+- Immutable Ownership & Attribution: blockchain ensures clear, verifiable ownership and attribution for every piece of IP, safeguarding against unauthorized use.

 - Enhanced Control & Protection: Take charge of your creations in the digital realm with immutable and transparent ownership records.